 Finally, the stomach of the animal they have caught can be consumed, and here they nourish their bodies with some predigested vegetable matter, and a nice inclusion of probiotics that will also assist with digestion, and helping to keep their internal flora healthy.

-So, as you can see, with the inclusion of these ingredients mentioned above, a nutritionally blended raw food diet for your dog will provide a wonderful balance of proteins, essential fatty acids, vitamins, minerals, enzymes, antioxidants, phytonutrients and probiotics.
+So, as you can see, with the inclusion of these ingredients mentioned above, a nutritionally blended raw food diet like Big Dog for your dog will provide a wonderful balance of proteins, essential fatty acids, vitamins, minerals, enzymes, antioxidants, phytonutrients and probiotics.
 All this nutrition is also available in an unadulterated format (no cooking, blanching or processing), and therefore easily digested.

 Nature always gets it right, and for thousands of years nature has shown us through evolution of our pets, that a raw food diet principally based on meat, is what is required for our pets to ensure a long and healthy life.